expand/collapse risk warning

 Risk

 Investors take only a moderate risk, although this, in turn, lowers the rate of return.
-Meanwhile, speculators take a higher risk but this gives them the chance of making higher potential gains.
+Meanwhile, speculators take a higher risk, but this gives them the chance to make higher potential gains.

 Trade Demo: Real trading conditions with zero risk